Water Deer Interaction with Humans - Conservation Efforts

 "if any person enters any land without the consent of the owner or occupier or other lawful authority in search or pursuit of any deer with the intention of taking, killing or injuring it, he shall be guilty of an offence [of poaching]".

-Someone also commits an offence if they kill a deer without a viable reason (e.g., humane dispatch, significant crop damage, etc.) during the closed seasons set out in Schedule 1 of the Act, which for water deer currently (September 2025) covers 1st April to 31st October, inclusive.
+Someone also commits an offence if they kill a deer without a viable reason (e.g., humane dispatch, significant crop damage, etc.) during the closed seasons set out in Schedule 1 of the Act.
+Since 2007, before which they could be shot at any time of year, the closed season for water deer in England has covered 1st April to 31st October, inclusive.
 In other words, water deer can only be hunted in England between November and the end of March.

 In March 2010, Statutory Instrument 609 went through the English parliament and Welsh Assembly with the aim of including an additional 63 invasive non-native species to Schedule 9 of the Wildlife and Countryside Act.
 Two of these were mammals added to Part 1 of the schedule: wild boar (Sus scrofra) and water deer.
 Section 14 of the Act makes it illegal to deliberately release a Schedule 9 species into the countryside.
 The Instrument passed, despite protest from several researchers and the British Deer Society, meaning that it has been illegal to release water deer into the wild in England and Wales without a license from Natural England (or Natural Resources Wales) since 6th April 2010.
 (See the pop-out note below for clarification on the release of trapped water deer.)